arfc/hipython/resources/resources.md

 3. Clone your fork.
 If you have [your ssh keys set up](https://help.github.com/articles/generating-an-ssh-key/) and your username is USERNAME, the command is `git clone git@github.com:USERNAME/hipython`
-4. Add the group fork as a remote. `cd hipython && git remote add git@github.com:arfc/hipython`
+4. Add the group fork as a remote. `cd hipython && git remote add upstream git@github.com:arfc/hipython`

 Now, you're ready to make changes to the website.
 There are a few types of